Why is gratitude important?

 I think that’s a pretty good reason to practice gratitude ourselves and to teach our kids to be grateful too.

-These ideas aren’t only loved by me, they’re research backed scientifically-based strategies for encouraging gratitude in children.
+These ideas are research backed scientifically-based strategies for encouraging gratitude in children.

 Everyday Gratitude Activities For Kids